Frequently Asked Questions

 Is it better to come before the baby is born or after?

-We recommend coming prior to the baby's birth, under the theory that it's never to soon to learn how to recognize and handle a life-threatening emergency, although we take this opportunity again to stress how unlikely it is that one will occur.
+If possible, it's great to come before the baby is born.
+This because it's never to soon to learn how to recognize and handle a life-threatening emergency.
+(We do take this opportunity again to stress how unlikely it is that one will occur.)
 Also, much of the information we present - e.g., on car seat safety and crib safety - is pertinent from Day 1 of baby's life.
+But after the baby arrives is also fine, of course!
+Lots of parents and grandarents come then.

 I'm told that bending over the manikin while very pregnant is less than comfortable!
 Any advice?